stafyniaksacha/documentation-V2/src/api/2/controller-auth/validate-my-credentials/index.md

 {{{since "1.0.0"}}}

-Validate the current user's credentials for the specified `<strategy>`.
-The `result` field is `true` if the provided credentials are valid; otherwise an error is triggered.
+Validate the current user's credentials for the specified authentication strategy.

 This route does not actually create or modify the user's credentials.

 The credentials to send will depend on the authentication plugin and authentication strategy.

 ---